hlship/sanddancer-dialog/README.md

 - Require five brooded memories before opening the photo
 - Note that the sand is like mud during rainstorm
 - Better hint text that Rabbit wants memories
+- Support trading more than one memory at a time

 ### v6 - 2 Oct 2020